In this section

 General Information

-Dr.Web Firewall for Linux supports interaction via program interpreter in Lua (version 5.3.4 is used and is supplied together with Dr.Web for UNIX Mail Servers).
-Scripts written in Lua can be used by the component for preliminary connection scanning before it is send to SpIDer Gate for analysis.
+The Dr.Web Firewall for Linux component supports interaction with the Lua interpreter (version 5.3.4 is supplied with Dr.Web Mail Security Suite).
+Lua scripts can be used by Dr.Web Firewall for Linux for scanning a connection in advance prior to analyzing it using SpIDer Gate.

-Connections will be analyzed with the Lua script, if the path to this script is specified in the Dr.Web Firewall for Linux settings (in the InterceptHook parameter).
-Otherwise, connection processing is performed by using the default settings and processing rules specified in the component settings (the RuleSet* parameters).
+The connection will be analyzed using a script, if a path to this script is specified in Dr.Web Firewall for Linux settings (the InterceptHook parameter).
+Otherwise, connection processing is performed by using default settings and processing rules specified in the component settings (RuleSet* parameters).

-The script must contain a global function, which is the entry point in the connection scanning module (Dr.Web Firewall for Linux calls this function for processing a newly received connection).
-The function should match the following call conventions:
+The script must contain a global function being an entry point in the connection scanning module (Dr.Web Firewall for Linux calls this function for processing newly received connections).
+The function must match the following calling conventions:

 •function name—intercept_hook;

-•the only argument—the Lua context table (provides the access to information from function on the processed connection, see description of the table below);
+•the only argument—Lua InterceptContext table (provides access from the function to information about the connection being processed; see the table description below);

-•the only return value—one of the string values from the table below:
+•the only return value—string value from the table below:

 Value